ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 # IBM Cloud File Share Mount Helper utility
 {: #fs-mount-helper-utility}

 Mount Helper is an open source automation tool that configures and establishes secure communication between the compute host and the file share.
-It ensures that the communication between the server and the zonal file share is encrypted.
+It ensures that the communication between the server and the zonal or regional file share is encrypted.
 {: shortdesc}

 ## IPsec encapsulated connection for zonal shares